 You or your fiancé may have a poem or song lyric that you love so much it makes you cry.
 You might find literature that exactly describes your relationship, including the hard parts.
 But more private people may wish to have wedding readings that only talk about more general themes of love and marriage.

 And comedians may be more interested in making their guests laugh.
-I prefer the more personal, but each couple should decide together what level of public intimacy is comfortable for them.
+Each couple should decide together what level of public intimacy is comfortable for them.

 Depending on who you've asked to read, different selections may be more or less appropriate.
 Don't give a humorous poem to the most serious friend you have – it will need someone with a sense of comic timing.
 Save foreign language selections for those who can pronounce them well, or find a good translation.
 If you've chosen poetry, make sure your reader is comfortable finding where to pause and where to give emphasis.